dodona-edu/dolos/lib/README.md

 npm install @dodona/dolos-lib
 ```

-By default, the library uses parsers provided by `@dodona/dolos-parsers`.
-You can install them with:
+By default, the library tries to use the parsers provided by `@dodona/dolos-parsers`, which must be installed separately:
 ```
 npm install @dodona/dolos-parsers
 ```